ress059/ecu/doc/fsm_h/index.rst

 ECU_FSM_GET_CONTEXT()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Converts intrusive :ecudoxygen:`ecu_fsm` member into the user's FSM type.
+Converts intrusive :ecudoxygen:`ecu_fsm` member back into the user's state machine type.
-This should be used inside each state's definition.
+This should be used inside a state handler's definition.
 See :ref:`State Machine Representation Section <fsm_state_machine_representation>` for more details: